MarcBruins/awesome-xamarin/README.md

 * [Compose](https://github.com/VivaReal/Compose) - Compose is a library that helps you compose complex and dynamic views. :large_orange_diamond:
 * [BrickKit](https://github.com/wayfair/brickkit-ios) - With BrickKit, you can create complex and responsive layouts in a simple way.
 It's easy to use and easy to extend.
 Create your own reusable bricks and behaviors. :large_orange_diamond:
 * [Framezilla](https://github.com/Otbivnoe/Framezilla) - Elegant library which wraps working with frames with a nice chaining syntax. :large_orange_diamond:

-#### Location
-* [IngeoSDK](https://github.com/IngeoSDK/ingeo-ios-sdk) - Always-On Location monitoring framework for iOS.
-* [LocationManager](https://github.com/intuit/LocationManager) - Provides a block-based asynchronous API to request the current location, either once or continuously.
-* [SwiftLocation](https://github.com/malcommac/SwiftLocation) - CoreLocation Made Easy, 100% Swift :large_orange_diamond:
-* [SOMotionDetector](https://github.com/SocialObjects-Software/SOMotionDetector) - Simple library to detect motion.
-Based on location updates and acceleration.
-* [LocationPicker](https://github.com/JeromeTan1997/LocationPicker) - A ready for use and fully customizable location picker for your app :large_orange_diamond:
-* [LocationKit](https://locationkit.io) - Advanced location SDK - highly accurate location data with very low battery drain and contextual location information :large_orange_diamond:

-#### Other Hardware
-* [MotionKit](https://github.com/MHaroonBaig/MotionKit) - Get the data from Accelerometer, Gyroscope and Magnetometer in only Two or a few lines of code.
-CoreMotion now made insanely simple.
-* [DarkLightning](https://github.com/jensmeder/DarkLightning) -Simply the fastest way to transmit data between iOS and OSX
-* [Deviice](https://github.com/andrealufino/Deviice) - Simply library to detect the device on which the app is running (and some properties) 🔶
-* [DeviceKit](https://github.com/dennisweissmann/DeviceKit) - DeviceKit is a value-type replacement of UIDevice. :large_orange_diamond:
-* [Luminous](https://github.com/andrealufino/Luminous) - Luminous is a big framework which can give you a lot of information (more than 50) about the current system. :large_orange_diamond:
-* [Device](https://github.com/Ekhoo/Device) - Light weight tool for detecting the current device and screen size written in swift. :large_orange_diamond:
-* [WatchShaker](https://github.com/ezefranca/WatchShaker) - WatchShaker is a watchOS helper to get your ⌚️ shake movement written in swift. :large_orange_diamond:

 ## Localization
 * [Hodor](https://github.com/Aufree/Hodor) - Simple solution to localize your iOS App.
 * [Swifternalization](https://github.com/tomkowz/Swifternalization) - Localize iOS apps in a smarter way using JSON files.
 Swift framework. :large_orange_diamond: